 Feeder veins: Bravada geologists report that feeders mapped in the pit are seen to control or localize mineralization.
-This is not apparent in the sections, and while it is probably the case, mineralized zones are mapped across most feeders.
+This is not apparent in the sections, and while feeders may control or localize mineralization, mineralized zones are mapped across most feeders.